Virtual-Universe/Virtual-Universe-Release/.github/CONTRIBUTING.md

 1-B For contributing to the development version of the architecture use Virtual-Universe/Virtual-Dev

+1-c For contributing to the development of the next generation version of the architecture use Virtual-Universe/Virtual-Universe-NXG

 2. If you are contributing code which:

 2-A. Requires the addition of a new .cs file please use the file in BuildingTools/EmptyClass.cs